everestso/everestso/README.md

   - Criminal actors bear the cost.
   - The agency retreats into institutional silence.

-**Instability only countered by high value targets** Cutting edge technological and political issues.
+**Instability only countered by high value targets**: Cutting edge technological and political issues.

 ---